yael-vinker/SceneSketch/README.md

 * Note that the provided scripts assume only one GPU, so all processes run sequentially. <br>
 If you have multiple GPUs, you can run Background and Foreground sketches in parallel. (use scripts/run_background.py, scripts/run_foreground.py)

+* If you run on multiple GPUs, you can also parallel the simplicity axis generation across different layers, by specifying spesific layers to "scripts/run_ratio.py"

 * Additionally, you can use less steps in "scripts/generate_fidelity_levels.py" - currently num_iter is set to 1500, however, after ~500 steps you can already get quite a reasonable scale.

 * You can additinally generate less levels along the simplicity axis, by modifying the "num_ratios" parameter in "get_ratios_dict".